-In this paper, we propose Anomal-E, a self-supervised GNN-Based NIDS.
-Given the severe lack of wild and labelled network traffic, it is difficult to train a supervised NIDS capable of detecting real network attacks.
+In this paper, we propose Anomal-E, a self-supervised GNN-based NIDS.
+Given the severe lack of real-world and labelled network traffic, it is difficult to train a supervised NIDS capable of detecting real network attacks.
 Therefore, to mitigate reliance on labelled data, Anomal-E utilises a self-supervised approach to intrusion detection.
-Furthering this, computer network traffic is naturally graph-based, as hosts represent nodes, and edges describe the flows or packets sent between them.
-Therefore, this is well suited for the graph-based, self-supervised network intrusion detection we present, without the need for data labels for zero-day attack detection.
+Computer network traffic is naturally graph-based, as hosts represent nodes, and edges describe the flows or packets sent between them.
+Therefore, this is well suited for the graph-based, self-supervised network intrusion detection we present, having no need for data labels.

-Dominant graph-based learning approaches \cite{hamilton2017inductive, grover2016node2vec} use only node/topological features and rely commonly on a random walks strategy which can lead to potentially important network flow information (edge information) being lost in the learning process.
-For NIDSs, network flow information is critical in identifying and mitigating network intrusions and anomalies.
-Thus, we propose Anomal-E to overcome this restriction and leverage graph information in a self-supervised learning manner.
-Anomal-E consists of two main components; the first component is E-GraphSAGE \cite{lo2021graphsage}.
+Dominant graph-based learning approaches \cite{hamilton2017inductive, grover2016node2vec} use only node/topological features and rely commonly on a random walk strategies, which can lead to potentially important network flow information (edge information) being lost in the learning process.
+For NIDSs, edge information is critical in identifying and mitigating network intrusions and anomalies.
+Anomal-E overcomes this restriction and leverages graph and edge information, rather than node information, in a self-supervised learning manner.
+Anomal-E consists of two main components.
+The first component is E-GraphSAGE \cite{lo2021graphsage}.
 E-GraphSAGE extends the original GraphSAGE \cite{hamilton2017inductive} model to capture edge features and topological patterns in graphs.
-The second critical component in Anomal-E is the modified Deep Graph Infomax (DGI) method \cite{velickovic2018deep}, which maximises the local mutual edge information between different parts of the input in the latent space for self-supervised learning.
+The second critical component in Anomal-E is the modified deep graph infomax (DGI) method \cite{velickovic2018deep}, which maximises the local mutual edge information between different parts of the input in the latent space for self-supervised learning.

 Anomal-E is specifically designed and implemented for the problem of network intrusion detection.
-The unique combination of its two key components allows for a completely self-supervised approach to the generation of edge embeddings without using any data labels; the generated edge embeddings can then be fed to any traditional anomaly detection algorithms, such as Isolation Forest (IF) \cite{liu2008isolation}, for network intrusion detection.
+The unique combination of its two key components allows for a completely self-supervised approach to the generation of edge embeddings without using any data labels; the generated edge embeddings can then be fed to any traditional anomaly detection algorithm, such as isolation forest (IF) \cite{liu2008isolation}, for network intrusion detection.